databricks/databricks-sdk-py/docs/workspace/jobs.rst

             # cleanup
             w.jobs.delete(job_id=created_job.job_id)

-        Cancel a job run.
+        Cancel a run.

-        Cancels a job run.
+        Cancels a job run or a task run.
 The run is canceled asynchronously, so it may still be running when this request completes.

         :param run_id: int
           This field is required.